-A hard money loan is an asset-based loan with a high interest rate that usually serves as a short-term source of financing for borrowers who can’t qualify for a mortgage with a typical bank or mortgage lender.
-Many associate this type of loan with a bridge loan because it’s often a quick-fix loan that serves to fill a gap in financing.
-Hard money loans are a step below subprime offerings, and often the last possible way of securing financing.
+A hard money loan is a mortgage with a higher-than-market interest rate that usually serves as a source of short-term financing for borrowers who can’t qualify for a home loan with a traditional bank or mortgage lender.

 Hard Money Loans Are Often a Last Resort

-In distressed situations such as bankruptcy or foreclosures proceedings, hard money loans may be used as the one and only solution to avoid a complete loss.
+In distressed situations, such as bankruptcy or foreclosures proceedings, hard money loans may be used as the one and only solution to avoid a complete loss.
 Most hard money lenders will allow open NODs, charge-offs, notice of sale, bankruptcies, and more.